|RAdm. Quirico V. Evangelista AFP (Ret)

 Vicky Viray Mendoza is a retired veteran of the World Bank Group HQ in Washington DC, having served 11 years in IBRD and 15 years in IFC, and survived.
 Her main expertise is in operations research, analysis and evaluation at various levels (project, corporate, sector, country, region).
-She has written several country impact evaluation reports for the Board; served as lead analyst for various sector evaluation studies; and performed corporate and project level evaluations, as well as technical assistance evaluations.
-But her favorite of them all to evaluate is the maritime transport sector.
+She has written several country impact evaluation reports for the Board; served as lead analyst for sector evaluation studies; and performed corporate and project level evaluations, as well as technical assistance evaluations, for the Independent Evaluation Group.
+But her favorite of them all is to evaluate the maritime transport sector.

 In 2016, Vicky completed the ECNS course at the NDCP in Camp Aguinaldo.
 Vicky earned a Masters in Business Administration from the University of Maryland in 2009; a post graduate diplomate in International Finance and Global Markets from the Georgetown University in 2000; and a Masters in Public Administration from the George Washington University in 1997.
 For her undergraduate studies, she majored in BSC Business Management, BSC Corporate Accounting, and AAS Entrepreneurship in 1977-81 at Assumption College San Lorenzo, Makati City, Philippines.